kevinparkerson/requirejs-tmpl/README.md

 Known to work in RequireJS, but should work in other AMD loaders that support the same loader plugin API.

 This isn't my code, I am merely providing a home for it to live.
-Special thanks to @adamalex for creating this plugin.
+Special thanks to [Adam Alexander](https://github.com/adamalex) for creating this plugin.

 ## Docs